Crypto420/morpheus-bpaas/README.md

   - For Blockchain Developers we provide dedicated Workspaces Orchestration for Organisations/Teams/Subteams
   - Git capabilities for teams repositories and Version Control
   - Blockchain runtimes as single (eg. only dev machine) or multiple machines(eg. Dev Machine, Test, Live Nodes, Other..)
   - A list of preconfigured blockchain development stacks for various development needs.
 All new stack recipes , aside the existing predefined by our team, will be published in https://github.com/Morpheuslabs-io/BaaS-recipes.
-A stack recipe is like a composer file that compose up the entire technology stack necessary for code, teste nd deploy.
+A stack recipe is like a composer file that compose up the entire technology stack necessary for code, teste and deploy.
   - Developers shall be able to select any blockchain and develop it in any language they are competent in.
 For this purpose using our CDE we aim to give a plenty of language services choice (eg. Go, Python, Java, Solidity, C++, .Net ...).
 Our effort to add more languages in our cloud CDE started here https://github.com/Morpheuslabs-io/morpheus-cde

   For more information about Morpheus BPaaS CDE https://github.com/Morpheuslabs-io/morpheus-cde